 Yes, there is a cute doggo in the game.
 However, for some reason, you can’t pet it.
 So it just sits there, looking at you with those puppy dog eyes, making you feel bad.
 Why can’t we pet the dog?

 Are you Mecha enough?

-If you’re a fan of mecha games and you’ve been craving for one to finally emerge from the forgotten battlegrounds, then you’ll enjoy Daemon X Machina.
+If you’re a fan of mecha games and you’ve been craving for one to emerge from the forgotten battlegrounds finally, then you’ll enjoy Daemon X Machina.
 Lots of parts to modify your Arsenal and plenty of missions to satisfy that mecha fantasy of yours.
-While not perfect, this is as close as we’ve seen or likely will get in regards to a console mecha game.
-However, if you aren’t a fan of mecha games, I can’t recommend you pick this up, but if you do then you might just enjoy the game.
-This is as niche as it gets and there’s nothing here that will grab your fancy otherwise.
-This is a game that caters to a specific crown and Daemon X Machina does not claim to be anything other than a love letter to a forgotten genre.
+While not perfect, this is as close as we’ve seen or likely will get regarding a console mecha game.
+However, if you aren’t a fan of mecha games, I can’t recommend you pick this up, but you might enjoy the game if you do.
+This is as niche as it gets, and there’s nothing here that will grab your fancy otherwise.
+This game caters to a specific crowd, and Daemon X Machina does not claim to be anything other than a love letter to a forgotten genre.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.

 Fans of the mecha game genre finally have a reason to rejoice as Daemon X Machina is just what the doctor ordered.
 Lots of mecha on mecha action, tons of customization options and despite some shortcomings, this is the best Mecha game available on the consoles.
 If you enjoy these sorts of games, definitely don’t pass this up.

 - Fast and frantic mech on mech combat

 - Loving the sheer amount of stuff that you can customize